 BAT – Booking and Availability Management Tools

-Module name: Booking and Availability Management Tools.
+Module name: Booking and Availability Management Tools

 Compatibility with Drupal versions: 8 – 9

-Link to modules directory on Drupal.org: BAT.
+Link to module directory on Drupal.org: BAT

 Backup and migrate